 Most of the churches are nestled in between homes, as they are family chapels with rare frescoes inside; they have beautiful exterior decor, as well.

 Kastoria is charming throughout the year.
 From the walks along the frozen lake in Winter to the Springtime walks on its banks under the green plane and oak trees, Orestiada Lake is always the highlight.

 Popular festivals there are the Ragoutsaria, the most important historic cultural event of Kastoria, with masquerades, music and dances from Epiphany until the Feast of Saint Dominic on January 8.

 The famous River Party festival at the foot of Grammos Mountain in the springs of the Aliakmonas River is also a must.
 Famous musicians and people coming to the city from all over Greece make it an unforgettable event.

 A city built by the fur trade

 For centuries, tradesmen in Kastoria were organized in professional unions or guilds.
-The most famous was, and still is, the furriers guild.
-The point of origin of fur processing in the area is not known.
-Some place it in the Byzantium era, others back in antiquity, others in the 15th century.
+The most famous was and still is the furriers guild.
+The point of origin of fur processing in the area is unknown.
+Some place it in the Byzantium era while others back in antiquity and yet others in the 15th century.

 Today, trading in mink predominates in Kastoria and is the biggest generator of income in its economy.
 An international fur showcase takes place annually in the city.